epogrebnyak/econometrics-navigator/source/topics/max-likelihood.md

 It is prudent to assume that observed `(x₁, x₂) = (30, 50)` was the realisation of the most probable possible event.
 This way we take good use of available scarce information and make a better guess.
 If we decide we just saw an extreme event, we will be systematically wrong on this decision ([a tourist sees a working fountain in town][fountain] provides extra intuition).

-*4. Maximisation of probability allows to compute parameters.*
+*4. Maximisation of probability allows to compute distribution parameters.*
 So, upon a fact of observation of `(x₁, x₂)` we tend to believe this has to be an event with maximum probability (likelihood) of happening.
 From this assumption we can find `μ` and `σ` that maximise `L`.
 Sometimes it is possible to do it analytically, as with normal